onsi/ginkgo/docs/index.md

 You can specify multiple comma-separated `LINE` and `LINE1-LINE2` arguments in a single `--focus-file/--skip-file` (e.g. `--focus-file=foo:1,2,10-12` will apply filters for line 1, line 2, and the range [10-12)).
 To specify multiple files, pass in multiple `--focus-file` or `--skip-file` flags.

-When `-focus`, `-skip`, `-focus-file`, and `-skip-file` are all provided they are all ANDed together.
-Meaning a given spec MUST be in a file:line matching the focus-file filter, AND MUST NOT be in a file:line matching the skip-file filter AND MUST have text matching the focus filter AND MUST NOT have text matching the skip filter.
+When `-label-filter`, -focus`, `-skip`, `-focus-file`, and `-skip-file` are all provided they are all ANDed together.
+Meaning a given spec MUST be in a file:line matching the focus-file filter, AND MUST NOT be in a file:line matching the skip-file filter AND MUST have text matching the focus filter AND MUST NOT have text matching the skip filter AND MUST have labels matching the label filter.

 > If you want to skip entire packages (when running `ginkgo` recursively with the `-r` flag) you should use `--skip-package` instead of `--skip-file`.  `--skip-package` takes a comma-separated list of packages - any packages with *paths* that contain one of the entries in this comma separated list will not be compiled and will be skipped entirely.
 Simply using `--skip-file` does not prevent package compilation and you can end up compiling and running packages that skip all their tests.